microsoft/WindowsAppSDK/specs/PushNotifications/ToastNotifications-spec.md

 ## Registration

-The developer should always call the Notification Registration API first to register the current process as the target for Notification invokes.
-When the app is terminating, the developer should call Unregister() to free up COM and allow for subsequent invokes to launch a new process.
+Call AppNotificationManager::Register() first to register the current process as the target for Notification invokes.
+When the app is terminating, the developer should call AppNotificationManager::Unregister() to free up COM and allow for subsequent invokes to launch a new process.

 ## Event Handlers

-The developer should subscribe to Notification event handlers to handle invocations if the process happens to be already running.
+Subscribe to Notification event handlers to handle invocations if the process happens to be already running.
 If this isn't done, the OS will launch a new process for every subsequent invocation.

 ## Manifest Registration

-For MSIX, the COM activator GUID and the exe need to be specified in the manifest as part of the desktop and com extensions.
+For Packaged applications, the COM activator CLSID and the process module(.exe file) need to be specified in the manifest as part of the desktop and com extensions.
 In the example below, we use an activatorId = "1920DBA9-0F64-4F0D-8A4B-5E207B812E61".
 The launch args would need to be pre-set to "----AppNotificationActivated:" to ensure that WinAppSDK can process the payload as an AppNotification Kind.